sabertazimi/awesome-notes/notes/ComputerScience/Math/AIBasicNotes.md

 To prevent underfitting, we can:

 - Add more features as input.
-- Use more complex model.
+- Use more complex and flexible model.

 :::